Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model

-where $E_{+}$ is the energy ( per unit mass) corresponding to the geodesic.
+where $E_{+}$ is the energy (per unit mass) corresponding to the geodesic.
+(The detailed derivation of this result is again given in the companion article focusing on the trajectories of the timelike radial geodesics \cite{Lin:2023sxe}.)
 In this form, we can clearly see that at the white hole event horizon $V_{+}=0$, the slope is either equal to zero if $k>1$, or divergent if $k<1$.
-That is, at the white hole event horizon the trajectories become parallel to the horizon if $M_{+}>M_{-}$, but become perpendicular to the horizon if $M_{+}<M_{-}$.
+That is, at the white hole event horizon, the trajectories become parallel to the horizon if $M_{+}>M_{-}$, but they become transverse to the horizon if $M_{+}<M_{-}$.
 Therefore, Eq.~(\ref{problem_at_horizon}) shows a new problem of the modified Penrose diagram for the black-to-white hole bouncing model with $M_{+} \neq M_{-}$, as the cost of fixing the discontinuity at the thin shell: a degeneracy of the four-velocities caused by a new type of coordinate singularity of the metric (\ref{metric_after_2nd_trans}) at the event horizons on the upper half of the diagram.

-Lastly, in the special case $M_{+}=M_{-}$, the second conformal transformation (\ref{Second_conformal_BHtoWH}) is unnecessary, or equivalent to an identity mapping, so there is no illness in the resulting Penrose diagram using the simple cut-and-paste procedure mentioned in Sec. \ref{subSec: 1st_conformal_trans}.
+Lastly, in the special case $M_{+}=M_{-}$, the second conformal transformation (\ref{Second_conformal_BHtoWH}) is unnecessary or equivalent to an identity mapping, so there is no discontinuity in the resulting Penrose diagram using the simple cut-and-paste procedure mentioned in Sec. \ref{subSec: 1st_conformal_trans}.
 Since $M_{+}=M_{-}$ also leads to $dt_{+}=dt_{-}$ by Eq.~(\ref{t_relation_BWH}), which further leads to $E_{+}=E_{-}$ by Eq.~(\ref{Blue_shift_BWH}), we can also say that when there is no energy-shifting effect on the timelike geodesics crossing the thin shell, the second conformal transformation is not required.
 One then might have the inclination to deduce that for other spacetime models constructed via a static spacelike thin shell, once $dt_{+}=dt_{-}$ at the transition surface, \textit{i.e.} in the no-energy-shift cases, there is no discontinuity in the resulting Penrose diagram after the simple cutting-and-pasting procedure, so a second conformal transformation is not required.
 However, this deduction is simply incorrect.
-In the next section, we show that it is not such a case by consider the Schwarzschild-to-de Sitter transition through a static thin shell.
+In the next section, we show that it is not such a case by considering the Schwarzschild-to-de Sitter transition through a static thin shell.